 The Statement of Accounts was authorised for issue by the Director of Finance on 30 June 2015.
 Events taking place after this date are not reflected in the financial statements or notes.
 Where events taking place before this date provided information about conditions existing at 31 March 2015, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.

 NEC Group

-On 16 January 2015, the Council announced that it had entered into a binding agreement to sell The National Exhibition Centre Limited (NEC Ltd) to Lloyds Development Capital, the private equity arm of Lloyds Banking Group.
-As part of the disposal agreement, the NEC defined benefit pension scheme transferred to PETPS (Birmingham) Limited, a wholly owned subsidiary of the Council.
-The disposal of NEC Ltd was finalised on 1 May 2015.
+On 16 January 2015, the City Council announced it had entered into a binding agreement to sell NEC Group to Lloyds Development Capital, the private equity arm of Lloyds Banking Group.